The Jefferson Chamber Foundation, a 501(c)(3) non-profit has had a very exciting year in four areas:

 - Leadership Development

-The hallmark of our programs this year was the development of a $272,000 Landscape and Water Fountain Project around and in the canal at the busiest intersection in Louisiana.
+The hallmark of our programs was the development of a $272,000 Landscape and Water Fountain Project around and in the canal at the busiest intersection in Louisiana.
 The idea originated from one of our members and was financed in-part by donations to our foundation and from a collaborative endeavor agreement with our parish government.
 This project was the first project of its kind that will enhance the aesthetics of the intersection and the value of the corporate properties in the area.

 Community Development Projects